empathicqubit/vscode-cc65-debugger/README.md

 If you're having trouble understanding how this extension is supposed to be used, any other issues setting it up, or any features to suggest, please let me know by [creating an issue](https://github.com/empathicqubit/vscode-cc65-debugger/issues) or [messaging me on Twitter](https://twitter.com/intent/tweet?screen_name=empathicqubit).

+Have you found this project useful, or even utter rubbish?
+The Flying Spaghetti Monster and I would really appreciate your rating on the Visual Studio Marketplace or OpenVSX!

 * [vscode-cc65-debugger](#vscode-cc65-debugger)
   * [Setup](#setup)
     * [Windows-specific instructions](#windows-specific-instructions)